Abhishek-Sengupta/MLOps-Wine-Quality/readme.md

 # Integrating MLFlow

+- Create a new branch out of main, for integrtating mlflow
+- Update new branch name in /github/workflows/ci-cd.yaml
 - Add mlflow configurations in params.yaml
 - Add mlflow tracker to track and log parameters and metrics in /src/train_and_evaluate.py
 - create a directory in the root /artifacts